 which is one only when the columns are completely dependent on the rows and the rows are completely dependent on the columns, which is only possible when the contingency table is a square [12].

-For example, in the following table, each row is dependent on the column value; that is, if we know if the food is a soy, milk or meat product, we also know if the food is vegan or not.
-However, the columns are not fully dependent on the rows: knowing the food is vegan tells us the food is soy based, however, knowing it is not vegan does not allow us to classify the food - it can be either a milk product or a meat product.
+For example, in the following table, each row is dependent on the column value; that is, if we know if the food is a soy, milk, or meat product, we also know whether the food is vegan or not.
+However, the columns are not fully dependent on the rows: knowing the food is vegan tells us the food is soy based, however, knowing it is not vegan does not allow us to classify the food—it can be either a milk product or a meat product.

 Accordingly, as can be seen in Table 4, Cramer’s V will be one, but Tschuprow’s T will not be: